-Part 2: How to add and edit subtitles to a video with Filmora [Colorful and stylized fonts available]
+Part 2: Add and edit subtitles to a video with Filmora [Colorful and stylized fonts available]

-To add and edit subtitles in your own language to a video, Wondershare Filmora9 is a great helper.
+To add and edit subtitles in your own language to a video, Wondershare Filmora is a great helper.
 It is available for Windows and Mac users both.
 This program features Timeline based video editing, and provides rich resources for you to choose from and further customize it.
 With it, you can create personalized subtitles to add to your video that will impress everyone.
 Below I'll show how to do it step by step.

 1. Import your source videos

-After launching Filmora9, select "New Project" to create a new project.
+After launching Filmora, select "New Project" to create a new project.
 After that, click "Import" or drag and drop your videos directly to its media library window.

 The added videos will appear as thumbnails in the Media Library.
 You can double click a video clip to preview in the right screen window.
 When all files smoothly loaded, drag and drop them to the Video track (They will be merged together into a single file).